-Tick-borne diseases can have serious consequences, such as tick paralysis.
-Advise patients to protect against ticks and to promptly detect and remove them (Boxes 7 and 8).
+Tick-borne diseases can have serious consequences.
+Advise patients to protect against ticks and to promptly detect and remove them (Boxes $7^{32,33,34}$ and 8^{36}).

 See Tick-Borne Diseases in the New York City Area: A Reference Manual for Physicians for more information.